lydmoon/eye/README.md

 ### Instructions
 Move the cursur around the screen.
 ### Future implements
 Adding more styles to the page.
-For example, adding eyelashes, adding pupil, etc. Also, including blinking.
+For example, adding eyelashes, adding pupil, etc. Also, adding blinking function.